browniebroke/browniebroke.com/src/posts/static-vs-media-in-django.md

 - `STATICFILES_DIRS`
 - `STATICFILES_STORAGE`

 Static files are usually either part of your code, or part of your dependencies' code.
 They can come from various places, each app may provide its own files.
-The Django admin ships with some javascript and CSS, for example.
+They are typically kept in source control.
+The Django admin ships with some javascript and CSS, for example, that are stored [in Django's Github repository](https://github.com/django/django/tree/master/django/contrib/admin/static/admin).

+### Local development setup

-In development, [the setup is inefficient and optimised for convenience](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#static-file-development-view).
-It's based on a view that, by default, looks into all the installed apps to find static files.
+In development, [the setup for static files is inefficient and optimised for convenience](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#static-file-development-view).
+It’s based on a view that, by default, looks into all the installed apps to find static files.
+Works great for local development, but not ideal for production.

+### Production setup

-In production, however this is done ahead of time via the `collectstatic` admin command.
-The command copies all the static files into a single location, being another folder or somewhere on another machine, which could be in a different part of the world.
+In production, finding files is done ahead of time via the `collectstatic` admin command, which you should run as part of your deployment.
+At a high level, the command does a very similar job as the development view, but the main difference is that it runs outside of the request-response cycle, without blocking the person visiting your website.
+It copies all the static files into a single location, being another folder or somewhere on another machine, which could be in a different part of the world.

-My go-to solution used to be in [`django-storages`](https://pypi.org/project/django-storages/).
+My go-to solution for this used to be in [`django-storages`](https://pypi.org/project/django-storages/).
 It ships with a storage class for saving your files into AWS S3.
 I would also add a CDN in front to help caching the assets closer to my users.
 The setup looked like this:

 <p style="text-align: center;">
   <img src="images/django-static/django-static-with-bucket.jpg" alt="Static files in a Bucket" />